soundcloud/dns-endpoint-pool/README.md

 ## API

-### `new DNSEndpointPool(serviceDiscoveryName, ttl, maxFailures, resetTimeout)`
+### `new DNSEndpointPool(serviceDiscoveryName, ttl, maxFailures, failureWindow, resetTimeout)`

 Creates a new pool object.

 - `serviceDiscoveryName`: the domain name to get endpoint values from
 - `ttl`: the time (in ms) that the DNS lookup values are valid for.
 They will automatically be refreshed on this interval.
-- `maxFailures`: how many failures from a single endpoint before it is removed from the pool
+- `maxFailures`: how many failures from a single endpoint before it is removed from the pool.
+- `failureWindow`: size of the sliding window of time in which the failures are counted.
 - `resetTimeout`: the length of the window in which to record failures.
 Also the timeout before an endpoint will be tried again.